Tbbas/TDA593/LectureNotes/Lecture1.md

 3. Improvment on the grading criteria.

 **Book**
-There is no needed course book.
+There is no compulsory course book.
 But *"Applying UML And Patterns"* by Craig Larman is recommended.

 **Structure**
 1. 8 Lectures
 2. 6 Assignments
-3. 5 Compulsory superisions
+3. 5 Compulsory supervisions

 **Groups**
 Groups are randomly generated.
 Each has a supervisor.